Members of the Ferndale Museum receive 6 copies a year of Our Story magazine.

 4. Telephone books.
 Scattered early copies back to 1907, Almost complete file from 1940 on.

 5. Lists.
-Xerox copies of the Ferndale pages from old business directories and city directories.
+Copies of the Ferndale pages from old business directories and city directories.
 The County Library has a more complete collection of directories for consultation.

 6. Census.
 Some photocopies, some microfilm, some transcriptions.
 Trinity County, 1850; Trinity County (Special California Census of 1852); 1860, 1870, 1880, and 1900.
 The County Library has additional transcribed censuses.